esilver0/CATT/sslstrip-experiment.md

 You need to clear any line containg nyu.
 You can clear the entire file if you want.

->*Note: If you clear the file while firefox is running or before SSLstrip is enabled you might need clear the file for nyu.edu again.*
+>*Note: If you clear the file while firefox is running or before SSLstrip is enabled you might need to clear the file for nyu.edu again.*

 After saving the changes, run